-This conference will address the complex relationship of Schendels thought to her visual production, focusing on the connections between her painterly practice, her graphic and sculptural works and her dialogues with a diverse range of philosophers, thinkers, artists and critics.
-It will explore her engagement with themes of being/existence, faith, time and the philosophy of language.
-The individual papers will examine the impact of Schendels early studies in philosophy in Italy and how her ongoing engagement with Continental and Eastern thought impacted on her development of a radical art practice.
+This conference addresses the complex relationship of Schendels thought to her visual production, focusing on the connections between her painterly practice, her graphic and sculptural works and her dialogues with a diverse range of philosophers, thinkers, artists and critics.
+It explores her engagement with themes of being/existence, faith, time and the philosophy of language.
+The individual papers examine the impact of Schendels early studies in philosophy in Italy and how her ongoing engagement with Continental and Eastern thought impacted on her development of a radical art practice.

 Speakers include: Caue Alves, Michael Asbury, Tanya Barson, Guy Brett, Briony Fer, Jasia Reichardt, Geraldo de Souza Dias and Isobel Whitelegg.